-You may join our Wednesday Pause program via Zoom to get a taster of mindfulness meditation practices.
+You may also join our Wednesday Pause program via Zoom to get a taster of mindfulness meditation practices.
 Register according to your time zone here

-Do you get a certificate for attending this Program?
+Do I get a certificate for attending this Program?

 This certificate is needed if you wish to attend certain mindfulness courses including training to become an MBCT teacher that require prior completion of an 8-Week MBCT For Life program.